blesssyouu/blesssyouu.github.io/essays/smart-questions.md

 Being able to ask a good question is something that has to be learned.
 A great place to look for examples is a website called Stack Overflow, a site used mainly by programmers looking for help with their code.

-In the following [example]  (https://stackoverflow.com/questions/75170936/error-with-websocket-connection-when-trying-to-add-dependencies)the user is able to describe what is happening in the code, the problem when running the code and what they have tried to resolve the problem:
+In the following [example](https://stackoverflow.com/questions/75170936/error-with-websocket-connection-when-trying-to-add-dependencies) the user is able to describe what is happening in the code, the problem when running the code and what they have tried to resolve the problem:

 ```
 Q: Error with websocket connection when trying to add dependencies